 Projected Results to Meet Corporate Objectives

-competent managers to display their abilities.
+enough for competent managers to display their abilities.

 Each quarter the subsidiary is required to submit financial statements.
 The statements are

 accompanied by a letter from the subsidiary president explaining the results to date, a forecast